-There are three levels of sanctification of the saint.
+There are three levels of the sanctification of the saint.
 First, the saint is sanctified positionally.
 He/she holds the same status that Jesus holds before the Father.
 This sanctification can never improve.
-It was given to us fully at the point of salvation.
+It was given to us entirely at the point of salvation.
 We stand perfect in our status, not in our experience.
-In experience we sin.
+In experience, we sin.
 Our status in God’s eyes is perfect because of Christ’s work on the cross.

 The second level of sanctification is progressive, experiential sanctification.
-If all things are equal, every day we grow more like the Lord Jesus (2 Co.
+If all things are equal, every day, we grow more like the Lord Jesus (2 Co.
 3:18).
 When we stop growing, we become static.
-When we are static, we become stagnant.
+When we are stationary, we become stagnant.
 When we stagnate, we become rancid—our Christian life smells!!
-Our life should be a beautiful aroma, but instead we give out a stench.
-Some of us have not grown much in the last 10 years.
+Our life should be a beautiful aroma, but instead, we give out a stench.
+Some of us have not grown much in the last ten years.
 We have little appetite for the Bible.
 We are temporally dead in our spiritual life.
 We are in a spiritual rut.
 A rut is a grave with the ends knocked out.

 Our Christian life must remain vital.